Traditional Russian beet salad Vinegret is made with boiled beets, potatoes, carrots, peas, pickled cabbage, onion, and a simple olive oil dressing.

 - make sure you squeeze the liquid out of the cabbage, or else your salad will be soggy

 - taste the beets before cutting make sure they have a good taste

-I always boil the vegetables in the skin and remove the skin after.
+I always boil the vegetables on the skin and remove the skin after.
 This prevents some of the loss of nutritive value during boiling (the vegetables lose less this way).

 Cut the vegetables and add them to a bowl.

 How to cut potatoes into cubes?
 Cut the potato into slices, along its longest dimension.
-Then rotate it 90 degrees, cut again.
+Then rotate it 90 degrees, and cut again.
 You have it “julienne” at this point.
-Then cut perpendicular on the first two cuts, and we have cubes.
+Then cut perpendicular to the first two cuts, and we have cubes.